mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Same person**: So we don't say "I just made a judgment" *[unintelligible]*

 **Katagiri**: Beyond judgment or not, thought incoming.
-Thoughts and judgement come up because "you" do zazen.
+Thoughts and judgement come up because *you* do zazen.
 Let's return to the point, [the] root.
 You do zazen, that's why thoughts come up, judgement comes up.
 So important point is, not [to] involve in thoughts and ideas.
 Let's involve in zazen itself.
 According to the Gensha story, not [being] involved in the sound of the raindrops, which is called, "Ouch."

 **Same person**: You're saying the thoughts and judgements are results of doing zazen, they're not zazen itself?